 Shagreen: is a highly textured rawhide or leather originally obtained from the rumps of horses and onagers, and later, from the skins of sharks, stingrays and dogfish.
 Historically, this exotic skin was used to cover the sword hilts and bows of Japanese and Chinese civilisations past.
 Shagreen was popularized as a luxury decorative material in the 18th century by Jean-Claude Galluchat, a master leatherworker in the court of Louis XV of France.
 It quickly became the epitome of sophistication and style amongst the French aristocracy.
 The decorative use of shagreen saw a revival during the 1920s and 30s as it was often used in Art Deco furniture pieces – a popular interior style during this period.
 Today, the majority of shagreen products are made from faux/artificial materials.

 I think, one of the finest examples of Art Deco architecture in South Africa is the beautiful Mutual Building in the centre of Cape Town.
-Next time your in the CBD be sure to take a few minutes to admire it or check out all the gorgeous images: here
+Next time you are in the CBD be sure to take a few minutes to admire it or check out all the gorgeous images: here

 At the beginning of this month we relocated our offices to the Cape Town City Bowl district – Gardens to be exact.
 Oh wow – what have we been missing all this time in the “burbs”.